 The College radio station, WHPC (90.3 FM), operating 24- hours a day, maintains three studios (recording, news, and "on the air") for the broadcasting of information of importance and interest to the community including College courses for credit, news, interviews, music, and educational informational programming.
-The studios are equipped with state-of-the-art recording equipment.
-This includes the latest digital audio and recording equipment.
+The studios are equipped with state-of-the-art recording equipment including the latest digital audio and recording equipment.
 The station receives the Associated Press News service via satellite.
-It uses both wire and audio reports throughout its broadcast day.
 These resources are comparable to those found in many commercial radio stations.

 Student volunteer applicants are tested for their voice quality.
-Auditions are held weekly during the semester on Thursday, between the hours of 11:30 a.m. to 12:45 p.m., for students interested in pursuing a career in broadcasting.
+Auditions are held weekly during the semester on Thursday, between the hours of 11:30 a.m. to 12:45 p.m. for students interested in pursuing a career in broadcasting.
 Student volunteers operate in all areas of the station, which provides a quality radio broadcast to all of Nassau and parts of Suffolk, Queens, Brooklyn, and New York City.